-A day after fire ripped through seven buildings, wiped out or closed 10 businesses and put 130 people in tourism-dependent jobs out of work, a collection of state and local officials, led by Gov. Nikki Haley, said Georgetown needs help and is inviting everyone to come back.
+A day after fire ripped through seven buildings, wiped-out or shuttered 10 businesses and put 130 people in tourism-dependent jobs out of work, a collection of state and local officials, led by Gov. Nikki Haley, said Georgetown needs help and is inviting everyone to come back.

 “I want people to visit Georgetown,” the governor said following a tour of the damage.
 “I want them to see how beautiful it still is.”

-Haley also announced that a special fund has been established for private donations to help those affected by the fire.
+Haley also announced a special fund has been established for private donations to help those affected by the fire.
 The Front Street Relief Fund is being run through First Citizens Bank.
-Donations also can be made by calling (843) 546-8591.
+Donations can also be made by calling (843) 546-8591.

-Meanwhile, the process of determining the cause is continuing, with no early leads announced.
-The State Law Enforcement Division and the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives are investigating.
+Meanwhile, the process of determining the cause of the blaze is continuing, with no early leads announced by fire investigators.
 The origin point is still believed to be in a deck area behind a local tap room along the city’s Harborwalk area on the Sampit River.

-Authorities confirmed Thursday that four rescuers were slightly injured fighting the early morning fire when the facade of one of the buildings blew out into Front Street.
+Authorities confirmed Thursday that four rescuers were slightly injured fighting the early morning fire when the facade of one of the buildings blew out onto Front Street.

-Three firefighters were released but a Georgetown police officer who received a slight concussion isn’t expected to leave a local hospital until Friday.
+Three firefighters were later released from a hospital but a Georgetown police officer who received a slight concussion isn’t expected to go home until Friday.

-Visitors to Front Street Thursday still could smell the thick stench of acrid fumes as piles of bricks were cooling and the odor of burnt wood blew in the wind.
-A chain-link fence had gone up to keep people away from the damage.
+Visitors to Front Street on Thursday could still smell the thick stench of acrid fumes as piles of burned bricks cooled while the odor of charred wood drifted in the wind.
+A chainlink fence had gone up, keeping people away from the damage.
 Police officials said that because of the weakened state of the buildings, it could be weeks before Front Street is fully open to cars.

-One building was so badly damaged that crews used large equipment to tear down its facade, and piles of ash, wood and metal were dropped into the street.
+One building was so badly damaged that crews used large equipment to tear down its facade, dropping piles of ash, wood and metal in the street.

 With potentially millions of dollars in losses and damages, what can be done in terms of assisting the recovery also remains unclear.
-Haley and other state and federal officials said they will look where they can for funds that might help in the rebuilding effort, but that public money might not be there.
+Haley and other state and federal officials said they will look where they can for funds that could help in the rebuilding effort, but that public monies might not be there.

-“I think it is going to be more private than it is anything else,” Haley said, referring to insurance involvement and donations.
+“I think it is going to be more private than it is anything else,” Haley said, referring to insurance payments and donations.

-“It’s going to depend on the owners,” Georgetown building official Rick Martin said about the pace of settling over the damages.
+“It’s going to depend on the owners,” Georgetown city building official Rick Martin said, referring to how quickly insurance settlements might be reached over the damages.
 Some victims are still in shock, he said.

-Some federal sources might be available on the basis that some of the seven lost buildings were on the National Register, with the youngest being around 100 years old.
+Some federal funds might be available on the basis that some of the seven lost buildings were in the National Register Historic District, with the youngest being around 100 years old.

-McGill said the fire can be viewed as having statewide significance, meaning the Legislature should get involved, including for ways to reimburse the cost of suppressing the blaze.
+McGill said the fire can be viewed as having statewide significance, meaning the Legislature should get involved in any way it can, including looking for ways to reimburse the cost of suppressing the blaze.